chishtil1730/Image-to-3D-Blender-Addon/README.md

 python run.py --encoder vitb --img-path assets/examples/foot.jpg --outdir depth_result --grayscale --pred-only
 ```

+you can also run various other commands from the DepthAnything scripts text file in this repository.

 This will write the depth results into `depth_result/`.
 If you see a note like _“xFormers not available”_, that's okay — it will still run on CPU.
 ![Step 3](images/step_02.png)